rickachiu/NightMiner/README.md

 ## ⚙️ Customizing Worker Count

 The installer automatically recommends workers based on your CPU (75% of cores).
-To change:
+You can use any number you want:

 ```bash
 # Start with custom worker count